Writing Program Upcoming Events

 The Creative Writing Lecture Series

 The Creative Writing Lecture Series brings distinguished writers to Columbia for original talks on craft.
-Recent guests include Michael Chabon, Lydia Davis, Jennifer Egan, Jamaica Kincaid, Ben Lerner, George Saunders and Zadie Smith.
-In 2016–17, the Series welcomed writers Eileen Myles, Maggie Nelson, and Mitchell Jackson.
+Recent guests include Michael Chabon, Lydia Davis, Jennifer Egan, Jamaica Kincaid, Ben Lerner, George Saunders, Zadie Smith, Eileen Myles, Maggie Nelson, and Mitchell Jackson.

 All events are free and open to the public.
 They are held in Dodge Hall (2960 Broadway, Room 501) on the Morningside Heights campus of Columbia University, at 116th Street and Broadway, at 7 pm; any schedule or location changes will be posted.
 The series is sponsored by the Columbia University School of the Arts Writing Program.